 Practical boundary: Inspectors may have limited property access, based on either the email confirmation of site access or the inspector’s general health and safety.

-To address these boundary conditions, the plan must be based on judgmental sampling (rather than statistical sampling) to target accessible locations with the highest potential for containing Ra-226 contamination.
+To address these boundary conditions, the survey plan must be based on judgmental sampling (rather than statistical sampling) to target accessible locations with the highest potential for containing Ra-226 contamination.
 In general, the inspector will collect as much data as possible from accessible areas with the highest potential of containing Ra-226 sources, in the time allotted to perform the survey.
 Inaccessible areas will not be surveyed unless there is a clear indication that the inaccessible areas may have levels of contamination critical to the NRC’s decision.
 In such cases, the path forward will be discussed with regional management.

 Decisions may be made based on any single confirmed discrete source (the smallest subpopulation) that could produce a radiological dose of 25 mrem/yr, assuming a plausible current-use scenario.
 If suspected Ra-226 is encountered, the inspector should spend enough time to gather data from the area to delineate and quantify contamination levels [ADDITIONAL DETAILS ADDED TO PROVIDE FIELD GUIDANCE ON APPROPRIATE TIME/EFFORT].
 These data will support the dose analysis and programmatic decisions.